Pa-vic/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-# 0x00.
-AirBnB clone - The console
+# 0x0D.
+SQL - Introduction

 This task was done by Ndudim Victor: